 As they are very legible and your eyes are familiar with their shape, they are always an excellent choice for long paragraphs of text—such as books, fine print, and brochures.

 On the other hand, using a serif font can be tricky if you plan to do anything embroidered for specialty swag as the delicate serifs can be lost or hard to produce in this process.

 It is worth noting that these fonts are often used for words that express innovation or bold ideas.
-And Helvetica and Arial are popular sans serif fonts.
-These fonts are excellent for general readability and tend to work incredibly well for the fine print.
+And Helvetica and Arial are popular sans-serif fonts.
+These fonts are excellent for general readability and tend to work incredibly well for fine print.
 And that is not all; they also work well in lower resolutions, making them ideal for digital uses, such as e-readers and websites.

 Note that script fonts often look as if they were written using a pen.
 These fonts communicate creative thought, elegance, and tenderness.
 Script fonts are also intuitive and look cursive.
 The availability of these fonts has skyrocketed in recent years, as people are looking for a unique and creative way to represent their brands.

 Note that script fonts are available in many different styles, from elegant and traditional to hand-lettered and fun.
 You will find them in highly calligraphic styles, like wedding invitations, to the incredibly simple styles used by bloggers to emulate handwriting.

 These fonts are often meant to capture attention.
 They express uniqueness, emotional richness, and friendliness.
 Display fonts are usually more eye-catching and appealing than practical, and this is why they are often used in small doses.

 How to choose a font style for your brand

 Here is how to choose a font that will best represent the personality of your brand.